 Live Chat with a Matas Librarian

 Rudolph Matas Library uses ILLiad, an automated Interlibrary Loan system.
-This free Interlibrary Loan service is available to clinicians, faculty, staff, students, and researchers of all Tulane Health Sciences Programs.
-Articles are generally supplied in electronic format within several business days.
-Books may take longer as they are shipped via mail or UPS.
-The Business Library and Law Library provide services to their Tulane academic communities, and Howard-Tilton Memorial Library on the uptown campus provides Interlibrary Loan services for all other academic programs.
-Rudolph Matas Library also has a separate agreement with the John P. Ische Library at LSU Health Sciences Center which allows Tulane faculty, staff, and graduate students to borrow materials, including journals.
+This free Interlibrary Loan service is available to clinicians, faculty, staff, students, and researchers of all Tulane Health Sciences programs on the downtown campus and Tulane National Primate Research Center.
+Articles are supplied in electronic format (PDF) within several business days.
+Books may take longer, as they are usually shipped via mail or UPS.

 Matas Librarians also offer information seminars customized to fit any information need.
-Examples of class offerings include introduction to the Matas Library for new users, effective use of electronic resources, clinical/point of care mobile technologies, citation management (EndNote Online & RefWorks), and NIH Public Access Policy compliance for biomedical researchers.
+Examples of class offerings include introduction to the Matas Library for new users, effective use of electronic resources, clinical/point of care mobile technologies, citation management (EndNote), and NIH Public Access Policy compliance for biomedical researchers.

 The purpose of the Matas Library liaison program is to position Rudolph Matas Library of the Health Sciences as the premier information and knowledge management resource for faculty, researchers, staff and students of the Schools of Medicine, Public Health and Tropical Medicine, and the Tulane National Primate Center.
 Through departmental faculty liaisons and library liaisons, a clear channel of communication between the academic and research components of the Health Sciences Campus and the librarians who provide information and technology resources can be established.

 • Determine the specific needs/wants of the departments through collaborative planning ensure that those needs are met and services customized.